acemod/ACE3/documentation/feature/concertina_wire.md

 ## 1. Overview

-A concertina wire is a type of barbed wire formed in large coils that can be expanded to form obstacles, in ACE3 any vehicle making contact with it get it's tires destroyed.
+A concertina wire is a type of barbed wire formed in large coils that can be expanded to form obstacles, in ACE3 any vehicle making contact with it gets its tires destroyed.

 ## 2. Usage